danfuzz/samizdat/samizdat-0/README.md

   type `TypeName`.
 These are almost all for the creation of "identified" values (that is, values that have an identity beyond their underlying data).

+* `assertSomething` &mdash; Indicates an assertion function of some sort.

+* `assertTypeName` &mdash; Indicates an assertion function whose purpose is to assert that the argument is of the indicated type.
+Occasionally an additional suffix indicates some extra aspect being asserted (e.g., `assertStringSize1`).

 * `functionName0` (that is, `0` as a suffix) &mdash; Indicates a "helper" function for the function `functionName`.
 Rarely, other digits are used